 Reddit: What’s Going On

 While you can always read crypto news on CryptoPotato, the hottest place for the crypto community has always been Reddit.
-Despite the fact that Reddit reminds you of the old forums that were operated during the first years of the internet, the fact remains that users can hide under nicknames and contribute to the crypto-dedicated Reddit communities.
-The most popular crypto Sub-reddits are Cryptocurrency and Bitcoin.
-We can recommend that traders should visit the Ethtrader Sub-reddit.
+Even though Reddit reminds you of the old forums that were operated during the first years of the internet, the fact remains that users can hide under nicknames and contribute to the crypto-dedicated Reddit communities.
+The most popular crypto Sub-reddits are r/Cryptocurrency and r/Bitcoin.
+We can recommend that traders should visit the r/Ethtrader Sub-reddit.

 CoinMarketCap: What’s The Price

 CoinMarketCap is the leading currency index for cryptocurrencies.
 Real-time data from all the trading platforms, including 24-hour trading volumes (by coin or by exchange), daily percentage change, total market cap value, and more.
-A must have.
+In this category, we must emphasize CoinGecko as well.

 If you are looking for an even more convenient way to track cryptocurrency prices – here are 5 crypto portfolio tracking apps you should know.